shawn-iitb/SoC-Drivers-License/Week4/README.md

 ‎
 <details>
 <summary>Psst.. want a hint?</summary>

-      Look at the function named interrupt, because when you press a key, your keyboard sends a interrupt to the OS, which is its way of telling, "Hold up, process this signal"
+      So, when you press a key, somehow your driver has to get the data right?
+Maybe try seraching for the function which receives the data?
 </details>
 ‎
 <details>